Correlations of multiplicative functions with their partial sums: Introduction

 The M{\"o}bius function $\mu(n)$ is defined for $n \in \mathbb{N}$ as

 It has the important property that its sum over the divisors of any $n>1$ vanishes, i.e., $\sum_{m|n}\mu(m)=0$ for all $n>1$.
-The summatory M{\"o}bius function $M(n)$, also called the Mertens function, is defined as the sum

-The straightforward vanishing of the divisor sum $\sum_{m|n}\mu(m)$ contrasts strongly with the behavior of the non-divisor sum (\ref{mertens}), as the latter grows in average magnitude and fluctuates irregularly as $n$ increases due to the well-known, apparently pseudorandom behavior of $\mu(n)$\footnote{Pseudorandomness of $\mu(n)$ and $\lambda(n)$ is discussed further in Section \ref{discussion}.}.
+The summatory M{\"o}bius function $M(n)$, also called the Mertens function, is defined as the sum $M(n)=\sum_{m \leq n}\mu(m)=\sum_{\substack{m \nmid n \\ m<n}}\mu(m).$ The straightforward vanishing of the divisor sum $\sum_{m|n}\mu(m)$ contrasts strongly with the behavior of the non-divisor sum $M(n)$, as the latter grows in average magnitude and fluctuates irregularly as $n$ increases due to the pseudorandomness properties of $\mu(n)$, which are an important topic in contemporary number theory \cite{chowla} \cite{darty} \cite{mauduit} \cite{sarnak} \cite{bsz} \cite{greentao} \cite{green} \cite{bourgain} \cite{saw shu}.
 The growth rate of $M(n)$ has been linked to many important results in number theory.
 Landau \cite{landau} noted that the result $M(n)= o(n)$ is equivalent to the prime number theorem (PNT) and Littlewood showed \cite{littlewood} that the stronger and unproven statement

 for all $\varepsilon>0$ is equivalent to RH.
 The $n^{\varepsilon}$ term in (\ref{mertens rh}) has been sharpened significantly in recent years \cite{landaumob} \cite{titchmarshmob} \cite{montmob} \cite{soundmob} while the $n^{1/2}$ term persists.
 This supports the popular heuristic that $M(n)$ behaves approximately like a random walk.
+Let $\rho$ denote the nontrivial zeros of the Riemann zeta function $\zeta(s)$, which, under the Riemann hypothesis (RH), can be written $\rho=1/2+ i\gamma$.
+Additionally note that the "simple zeros conjecture" (SZC) is the conjecture that all $\rho$ are simple.
 The behavior of $M(n)$ is known to be linked with the values of $1/\zeta'(\rho)$ chiefly through the fact that